isomerpages/mlaw-marketingshopfront/_dispute-resolution/1b-commercial-mediation.md

 ### <a name="difference-arbitration-mediation"></a>What is the difference between arbitration and mediation

 In arbitration, the arbitrator looks into the legal rights and wrongs of a dispute and makes a decision.
 Once the arbitrator has arrived at a decision, it is binding on parties whether they agree with it or not.
-It is very much like the way a court case is decided by a judge, except that the process does not take place in a courtroom, and it is not open to the public.
-As in a court case, there is usually a winning and a losing party in arbitration.
+This is very much how a court case is decided by a judge, except that the process does not take place in a courtroom, and the hearing is not open to the public.
+As with a court case, there is usually a winning and a losing party in arbitration.

 In mediation, the mediator helps parties to settle their disputes through a process of discussion and narrowing of differences.
 The mediator helps the parties to arrive at an agreed solution.
 He does not decide the outcome.
 A successful mediation results in an agreement signed by the parties, whereas a contested arbitration results in a decision by the arbitrator.
 In mediation, there is no such thing as a winning or losing party because there is no binding decision.
 Instead, the parties are free to agree on both legal and non-legal solutions to the dispute which best suit their respective interests and needs.